Meowcate/Gwent-Replay-Data-Descriptor/descriptor.md

 * The ``row`` before/after values must be one of these : ``frost``, ``fog``, ``rain``, ``drought``, ``ragh-nar-roog``, ``skellige-storm``, ``golden-froth``, ``clean``
 * The ``card`` type is necessary for some situations, like a transformation.

+## Massive assignations
+**Step** elements has to be atomic : when you do some damages to a unit which has some armor, the lost of the armor is one step, the lost of strength is another one.
+But sometimes, the change of an action happens to multiple cards.
+For example, when you play an effect that boost by 2 the strength of 10 cards on your board at the same time, it would be long for the replay viewer to pass 10 steps with "boost a card by 2", and it would increase the size of the replay file.

+When you need to make multiple changes at one, as long as the action is a ``change``, a ``move`` or a ``destroy`` type, you can have an array of ``target`` to have multiple targets.
+Then the ``before`` and the ``after`` elements need to be array as well, and each elements of the array must be on the same index as the others one (e.g. ``target[3]`` on a move action has its previous position in ``before[3]`` and the destination in ``after[3]``).

+Don't forget that it concerns only one action at the time.
+If you needs to increase strength and armor of multiple units, first increase the strength, then armor.
+Also, be careful about what should be massive assignations : for example, sometimes Gwent allows you to push multiple units from one row to another, but sometimes it changes multiple units positions one after the other.

+Note that, for the ``destroy`` action, the targets are going to their graveyards following the ``target`` order (in a blue graveyard with 8 cards, first blue target of ``destroy`` takes the 9th place, next is 10th, etc).

 ### Examples